nrodgers1/Microbialite_simulator/README.md

 In order to run either of these Julia must be installed.
 This is very easy to do and should only take a few minutes and can be done by following the instructions at https://julialang.org/downloads/

 When this is down the code needs to run and install the required packages [Agents, LinearAlgebra, Random, StatsBase, GLMakie] all .jl.
 This is cheked for automatically on the first run of the .jl file so the first run will take longer while things installed but then the code should start staight away after this.
 If you wish to disable this and install yourself this can be removed from the code.
+The main version of the code is pinned to Agents.jl 7.0.3.

 To run the .jl file simply launch the julia code by typing ""julia -i "path to .jl file" "" into your terminal or command prompt and this will start the code and the interaactive simulations should start in a new window.
 You can then set sleep to zero to stop pauses between timesteps, press run start the simulation and then reset the parameters as required.